aiidateam/aiida-core/docs/source/howto/data.rst

     The above rule applies to all operators.
     For example, you can check non-equality with ``!==``, since this is the equality operator (``==``) with a negation prepended.

-A complete list of all available operators can be found in the :ref:`advanced querying section<topics:database:advancedquery:tables>`.
+A complete list of all available operators can be found in the :ref:`advanced querying section<topics:database:advancedquery:tables:operators>`.

 .. _how-to:data:find:relationships: